matplotlib/matplotlib/doc/devel/outline.rst

    ``mtransforms``?
 (And, again peripherally, I would shorten that one to ``mtrans``.)

 #.
-The treatment of whitespace is split into two parts
+DONE - The treatment of whitespace is split into two parts
    separated by paragraphs on docstrings and line length;
    this can be consolidated.
 It might be worth mentioning the ``reindent.py`` and ``tabnanny.py`` utilities here.

 #.
-Minor question of literary style: should use of the first
+DONE - (removed first person usage) - Minor question of literary
-   person be avoided in most places?
+   style: should use of the first person be avoided in most places?
    It is used, for example, in the discussion of the automatic kwarg doc generation.
 I don't mind leaving the first person in, with the general understanding that it means you.

 #.
-Licenses: you might want to add a link to your
+DONE - Licenses: you might want to add a link to your
    explanation of your BSD choice.
 Peripheral question: is there any problem with basemap's inclusion of sub-packages with the gamut of licenses, GPL to MIT?